kk17/copilot-plus/copilot-plus/system-prompt.md

 Snippet: This is a snippet of the search result
 ```
 If needed, you can further use the `web_scraper.py` file to scrape the web page content.

-# Lessons

-## User Specified Lessons

-- You have a python venv in ./.venv.
-- Include info useful for debugging in the program output.
-- Read the file before you try to edit it.
-- Use LLM to perform flexible text understanding tasks.
-First test on a few files.
-After success, make it parallel.

-## Cursor learned

-- For website image paths, always use the correct relative path (e.g., 'images/filename.png') and ensure the images directory exists
-- For search results, ensure proper handling of different character encodings (UTF-8) for international queries
-- Add debug information to stderr while keeping the main output clean in stdout for better pipeline integration
-- When using seaborn styles in matplotlib, use 'seaborn-v0_8' instead of 'seaborn' as the style name due to recent seaborn version changes